unam3/docs/src/guide/scaling-up/testing.md

 ## Component Testing {#component-testing}

+Checks that your component mounts, renders, can be interacted with, and behaves as expected.

+They should catch issues relating to component's props, events, slots that it provides, styles, classes, lifecycle hooks, and more.

-In Vue applications, components are the main building blocks of the UI.
-Components are therefore the natural unit of isolation when it comes to validating your application's behavior.
-From a granularity perspective, component testing sits somewhere above unit testing and can be considered a form of integration testing.
-Much of your Vue Application should be covered by a component test and we recommend that each Vue component has its own spec file.
+Components are the main building blocks of the UI and therefore the natural unit of isolation when it comes to validating application's behavior.

+Much of Vue Application should be covered by a component test and we recommend that each Vue component has its own spec file.
-Component tests should catch issues relating to your component's props, events, slots that it provides, styles, classes, lifecycle hooks, and more.

-Component tests should not mock child components, but instead test the interactions between your component and its children by interacting with the components as a user would.
-For example, a component test should click on an element like a user would instead of programmatically interacting with the component.
+Component tests should test the interactions between a component and its children by interacting with the components as a user would.
+For example: test should click on an element like a user would.

-Component tests should focus on the component's public interfaces rather than internal implementation details.
-For most components, the public interface is limited to: events emitted, props, and slots.
+Component tests should focus on the component's public interfaces: events emitted, props, and slots.
 When testing, remember to **test what a component does, not how it does it**.

 **DO**